How to Open a Bank Account in the UK: The Easy Way 2026

 Wise

-Wise serves 11 million+ customers and offers both low cost international payments, and personal and business multi-currency accounts.
-The Wise multi-currency account is a good option for non-UK residents and new arrivals looking to manage their money across GBP and 50+ other currencies.
+Wise offers both low cost international payments, and personal and business multi-currency accounts.
+The Wise account is a good option for non-UK residents and new arrivals looking to manage their money across GBP and 40+ other currencies.

 You can get up and running with an international proof of address and manage your account online or in the Wise app.
-All currency exchange uses the mid-market exchange rate with no markup, and you’ll be able to get paid like a local from 30+ countries with your own bank details, including a UK bank account number and an Australian account number and BSB code.
-You can also send payments to 80+ countries and spend using your Wise international debit card all over the world.
+Currency exchange uses the mid-market exchange rate, with a transparent fee, and you’ll be able to receive 8+ currencies with local account details, including a UK account number and an Australian account number and BSB code.
+You can also send payments to 140+ countries and spend using your Wise international debit card in over 150 countries.

 Eligibility: Available to non-UK residents and new arrivals in the UK.
 Not all services and features are available in all locations – full details by location available on the Wise website.